-Just an hour south of Tampa, you’ll find the Bradenton Area waiting to be discovered.
-Bradenton, Anna Maria Island and Longboat Key have some of the finest beaches in the USA, adorned with charming towns, family friendly activities and an authenticity that’s hard to find elsewhere in Florida.
+Untouched and unspoiled, Florida’s West Coast offers a safe, quiet getaway making it easier than ever to unwind with peace of mind.
+Just an hour south of Tampa and two hours from Orlando, you’ll find the Bradenton Area waiting to be discovered.
+Bradenton, Anna Maria Island and Longboat Key have some of the finest beaches in the USA, adorned with charming towns, family-friendly activities and an authenticity that’s hard to find elsewhere in Florida.

+The Bradenton Area is close to all the major attractions, but far away from crowds.
 It’s still Florida, but not as you know it!
-Here you can swap high-rise buildings for palm trees, chain restaurants for independent cafes and family-run businesses, and artificial thrills like theme parks for nature reserves.
+As any building over 3 storeys is prohibited, so here you can swap high-rises for palm trees, chain restaurants for independent cafes and family-run businesses, and artificial thrills like theme parks for nature reserves and scenic landscapes.

-The hidden gem is the perfect place to recharge your batteries and remember what really matters like good food and spending quality time with those you care about.
+This hidden gem is truly an unspoiled and authentic part of Florida.
+Dubbed “the friendly city,” it’s the perfect place to recharge your batteries and remember what really matters like good food and spending quality time with those you care about.

 Things To See & Do

 - Bradenton’s Village of the Arts: This vibrant arts community is home to rainbow coloured 1920s cottages, where locals have opened up their homes to offer anything from handmade crafts, to award winning food options.

 - TreeUmph!
 Adventure Course: Make like Tarzan and have an adrenaline-fuelled treetop adventure playing on a collection of ziplines, hanging nets, bungee swings and swinging logs.